harvard-library/STLee-blacklight/README.md

 # README

-This repository contains a [Blacklight](http://projectblacklight.org/) instance that uses the Harvard LibraryCloud Item API as a backend in place of the standard Solr backend.
-It also allows adding items to the LibraryCloud collections using the Collections API.
+This repository contains the Harvard Digital Collections web application, a [Blacklight](http://projectblacklight.org/) instance that uses the Harvard LibraryCloud Item API as a backend in place of the standard Solr backend.

 Live site: http://digitalcollections.library.harvard.edu/catalog/